quasarframework/quasar/docs/src/pages/quasar-cli-vite/quasar-config-js.md

 * ...and many many more that you'll discover along the way

 ::: tip
 You'll notice that changing any of these settings does not require you to manually reload the dev server.
-Quasar detects if the changes can be injected through [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/) and in case it can't, it will reload the dev server automatically for you.
+Quasar detects and reloads the necessary processes.
 You won't lose your development flow, because you can just sit back while Quasar CLI quickly reloads the changed code, even keeping the current state.
 This saves tons of your time!
 :::

 ::: warning